been-jamming/CORE/README.md

 # CORE
-A constructive proof assistant for first order logic.
+A constructive proof assistant for second order logic.

 ## Introduction